Winnerty/blackjack_python/readme.md

-This is Timofey Karpeev's Python course project (winter 2023/2024).

-This is the Online Blackjack game 1 vs 1 (player vs dealer).
+# Blackjack in Python

-Here are the steps player should take:
+## Here are the steps player should take:

 1) You launch the python code
 2) You enter you bet and press "New game"